HOW TO CREATE A REQUISTION

 Create a purchase requisition in Munis at least (60) sixty days prior to the date wanted for delivery.

 All purchase requisitions must comply with proper entry of data into Munis.
+Obtain a quote from the vendor and attach it to the Munis requisition.

 There is a $50.00 minimum order for all purchase requisitions, due to the cost of processing and issuing a purchase order.
 All orders of less than $50.00 must be purchased using your petty cash fund.
 Purchase requisitions received under $50.00 will be rejected and disencumbered.